acomarcho/sparta-helper/README.md

 # sparta-helper
 A website used to help participants of SPARTA 2020.
 Made with React.

+You can see the live preview at <a href="https://sparta20.netlify.app/">Netlify</a>.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).